DylanCSharp/BeanOfTheDay/README.md

 Database project is attached so the scripts may be looked at.
-I have also attached a .bak file so you can restore the database locally if you wish.
+I have also attached a .bak and a .bacpac file so you can restore the database locally if you wish.

 1. How to Run Project
 Multiple start up, API project and Blazor (https) project will need to run in tandem, as the Blazor project speaks to the API.